-- The regular employees must not suffer a reduction in work hours, overtime, fringe benefits or the opportunity for advancement. - The employer must not decline to hire a regular employee in anticipation of a FSE&T placement. - The employer must not allow a reduction in his regular labor force by increasing the labor force with FSE&T placements. - FSE&T placements must not cause a relocation of workers from one geographical area to another. - The regular employees at a work site must be informed that FSE&T placements may not cause any dislocation and that they may file a grievance if they feel their job has been adversely affected by FSE&T placements. - FSE&T placements must not be made at job sites involved in any abnormal labor condition, such as a strike or lockout.
+- All regular employees of this employer must not suffer a reduction in work hours, overtime, fringe benefits or the opportunity for advancement. - The employer must not refuse to hire a regular employee in lieu of a FSE&T placement. - The employer cannot reduce their normal labor force positions by increasing open positions with FSE&T placements. - FSE&T placements must not cause a relocation of workers from one geographical area to another. - The regular employees at a work site must be informed that FSE&T placements may not cause any dislocation and that they may file a grievance if they feel their job has been adversely affected by FSE&T placements. - FSE&T placements can not be made without employers involved in any abnormal labor condition, such as a strike or lockout.